Bowel cancer is the second most common cancer in Aotearoa New Zealand.

 You cannot catch bowel cancer or pass it on through personal contact.

 If you have a strong family history of bowel or other cancers, your doctor may recommend genetic testing through the Familial GI Cancer Service.

 I Aotearoa nei, kua hōrapa tētahi hōtaka whakamātautau i te matepukupuku puku hamuti ki ia rohe, ki ia rohe, mō te hunga kāore e whai tohu mate ana.
 Mō te roanga ake o ngā kōrero, kōrero ki tō rata, me haere rānei ki te paetukutuku a te Manatū Hauora: timetoscreen.nz

 Doctors use a number of tests to diagnose bowel cancer.

 We've put together a list of questions you may wish to ask your treatment team.

 We are here to help and support you and your whānau through cancer diagnosis, treatment and recovery…

-Eating healthy kai and being a healthy weight are important ways to prevent cancer.
+Eating healthy food/kai and being a healthy weight are important ways to reduce the risk of cancer.